Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 The classical solution of the LLDUC model inspires hope that a precise computational understanding of FeMo-co is possible.
 However, the small scale of the energy landscape raises questions regarding the robustness of our findings when the model limitations are lifted.
 The two main limitations are (i) lack of electron correlation outside of the 76 orbital active space (dynamical correlation effects), and (ii) geometric fluctuations of the cluster and protein environment.

 In the LLDUC model, although reaching a precision of 1~kcal/mol required substantial effort, qualitative features of the landscape could already be obtained by ranking mean-field solutions based on relatively affordable broken symmetry coupled cluster methods.
-For example, BS7 and BS8 correctly appear as the lowest energy spin-isomer classes (see Fig.~\ref{fig:2}C) at the CCSD level (although the degeneracy of BS7-235, BS8-236, BS8-237 expands to a spread of $\sim 5$~kcal/mol, which may be taken as the ordering uncertainty of the method).
-At the CCSDT level the ordering of the families is consistent with large bond dimension DMRG (see SM~Sec.~\ref{sec:sm-fm-ucc-udmrg-ener}).
-Consequently, to obtain qualitative insights beyond the LLDUC model, we use a simplified protocol, ranking mean-field solutions at the CCSD level, with additional energies recomputed at the CCSD(T) level.
-For properties beyond the energy, we have also verified this protocol against CCSDT and DMRG data (see SM~Sec.~\ref{sec:sm-ref-dep}).
+For example, BS7 and BS8 correctly appear as the lowest energy spin-isomer classes (see Fig.~\ref{fig:2}C) at the UCCSD level (although the degeneracy of BS7-235, BS8-236, BS8-237 expands to a spread of $\sim 5$~kcal/mol, which may be taken as the ordering uncertainty of the method).
+At the UCCSDT level the ordering of the families is consistent with large bond dimension UDMRG (see SM~Sec.~\ref{sec:sm-fm-ucc-udmrg-ener}).
+Consequently, to obtain qualitative insights beyond the LLDUC model, we use a simplified protocol, ranking mean-field solutions at the UCCSD level, with additional energies recomputed at the UCCSD(T) level.
+For properties beyond the energy, we have also verified this protocol against UCCSDT and UDMRG data (see SM~Sec.~\ref{sec:sm-ref-dep}).

 We first consider the effect of the protein environment and its fluctuations (see Fig.~\ref{fig:5}A).
 Within a QM/MM setup, we included the heterotetramer of the Mo-Fe protein with water solvation, and using a custom force field, ran molecular dynamics to equilibrate the MM environment (see SM~Sec.~\ref{sec:sm-qmmm}).
 From the MD trajectories~\cite{li2025accurate}, we then obtained the average electrostatic environment produced by protein fluctuations.
 Fig.~\ref{fig:5}B shows the relative energies of the states in the averaged electrostatic potential for the 76 orbital active space, compared to the LLDUC model with its continuum solvation.
 The low energy landscape is qualitatively unchanged, and in particular, BS7, BS8, and BS10 remain the lowest energy spin isomer classes (additional discussion of effects from different cluster geometries is in SM~Sec.~\ref{sec:sm-geom}).